Website vs Blog: What’s the Difference? 8 Things You Need to Know (and Choose Which is Right for You) in 2024

 • You can use a blog as a showcase for your work.
 It only takes 10 – 15 minutes to set up a blog … and if you’re a freelance writer (or any type of creative), a blog can be a really easy way to create an online portfolio.

 • You can use a blog to keep family and friends up to date on your adventures.
-You might get into travel blogging so you can share all your photos and trip details with family and friends around the world, for instance.
-This can be a good option if not all your relatives are on social media: to read your blog, they don’t need a social media account or app, they just need to visit your website in any web browser.
+You might get into travel blogging to share all your photos and trip details with family and friends worldwide, for instance.
+This can be a good option if not all your relatives are on social media: to read your blog, they don’t need a social media account or app; they just need to visit your website in any web browser.
 You can easily email them the link.

 • You can use a blog as the basis of an online business.
-While a blog isn’t a business all by itself, plenty of people make money blogging — turning their blog into a second income stream or even a full time career.
+At the same time, a blog isn’t a business all by itself.
+Plenty of people make money blogging, turning their blog into a second income stream or even a full-time career.

 • You can use a blog to promote an existing business.
-If you already run a business — whether it’s an online store, a restaurant, a consultancy, or any other type of business — you can use a blog as a way to promote what you do.
-Your blog posts can be a great way to bring in new prospects and help them to get to know you and what you can do for them.
+If you already run a business — whether it’s an online store, a restaurant, a consultancy, or any other type — you can use a blog to promote your business.
+Your blog posts can be a great way to bring in new prospects and help them get to know you and what you can do for them.

 What is a Website?